dngst/mischiefbot/README.md

 Set the required permissions from the bots dashboard.

-Add the bot to a server
+Add the bot to a server.

 $ touch config.json
 ```